- Somewhere within is our primal sense.

 My parting thought comes from a person who became the change he wanted to see become reality all around him by forcing change with thoughts.
 Ghandi said, “Man often becomes what he believes himself to be.
 If I keep on saying to myself that I cannot do a certain thing, it is possible that I may end by really becoming incapable of doing it.
 On the contrary, if I have the belief that I can do it, I shall surely acquire the capacity to do it even if I may not have it at the beginning.”

-It’s time to build a community of thoughts in your mind that will support that Primal being inside of you that you were born to be.
+It’s time to build a community of thoughts in your mind that will support that natural being inside of you that you were born to be.
+It will be easy to reject the zoo animal version of that humans currently advocate and desire.